blackstream-x/python-svn2git/README.md

 ## svn2git.py

-The **svn2git.py** script can be used as a drop-in replacement for the original **svn2git** command, just requiring Python insteand of Ruby.
+The **svn2git.py** script can be used as a drop-in replacement for the original **svn2git** command, just requiring Python instead of Ruby.

 For now, the original documentation exactly applies here too.